Clemens Schick: Cinema and television

 In addition to his theatre work, Schick has acted extensively in both German and international film and TV productions with roles in more than 70 movies and TV series.
 His work spans from roles in Hollywood productions to independent cinema.

 Arguably, his international breakthrough role came in the 21st James Bond movie, Casino Royale (2006), where Schick played alongside Daniel Craig and Eva Green in the role as the bodyguard 'Kratt' of the movie villain 'Le Chiffre' (Mads Mikkelsen).

 The opening film of the "Perspective German Cinema" at the Berlinale 2007 was Upright Standing by Hannah Schweier, in which Schick plays the main role of 'Joe'.
 In 2008, Schick played alongside Alexandra Neldel and Erhan Emre the role of the detective 'Marco Lorenz' in the television series Innocent.

 In 2008, he appeared in the French movie Largo Winch II, playing alongside Sharon Stone and Tomer Sisley, in the role as the villain Dragan Lazarevic.

-In 2011, Schick with Saralisa Volm performed in the mainly crowdfunded financed erotic film Hotel Desire.
+In 2011, Schick and Saralisa Volm performed in the mainly crowdfunded financed erotic film Hotel Desire.
 The film features scenes of Volm and Schick engaging in unsimulated sex.

-In 2013, Schick played in the French two-part TV Mini-Series Le vol des cigognes (or Flight of the Storks), an adaptation of the novel of the same name by Jean-Christophe Grangé.
-He took the role of the policeman 'Hervé Dumaz', who speaks French, English and German.
+In 2013, Schick played in the French two-part TV mini-series Le vol des cigognes (or Flight of the Storks), an adaptation of the novel of the same name by Jean-Christophe Grangé.
+He took the role of the policeman 'Hervé Dumaz', who speaks French, English, and German.
 It was directed by Jan Kounen.
-In other roles were Harry Treadaway, Perdita Weeks and Rutger Hauer.
-It was aired in January 2013 by Canal +.
+Harry Treadaway, Perdita Weeks, and Rutger Hauer starred in other roles.
+It aired in January 2013 on Canal +.

 In 2014, Schick joined the cast of Karim Aïnouz’ Brazilian-German drama Praia do Futuro, playing among others alongside Wagner Moura and Jesuita Barbosa.
 Later that same year, he also appeared in Austrian-German mystery western The Dark Valley, directed by Andreas Prochaska, featuring Sam Riley and Paula Beer.

 Soon after, in 2015, Schick appeared in Theresa von Eltz’ German drama 4 Könige, alongside Jella Haase, Jannis Niewöhner and Paula Beer.
 Also in 2015, he performed in Ericson Core’s action thriller Point Break, with among others Edgar Ramirez, Luke Bracey and Teresa Palmer.

 In 2018 he performed in the Finnish-German crime drama series Arctic Circle.
 Playing alongside Maximillian Brückner, Pihla Viitala and Iina Kuustonen among others, Schick is seen in the role of Marcus Eiben, a multimillionaire CEO of a pharmaceutical company.
 The series is directed by Hannu Salonen, a Finnish director based in Germany.

 More recently, Schick has appeared in the Netflix-produced bio-pic Sergio (2019) about the life of controversial diplomat Sergio Vieira de Mello, alongside Wagner Moura and Ana de Armas.
 In 2019, he appeared in a leading role in the first german Netflix Original Kidnapping Stella (2019), directed and written by Thomas Sieben and featuring leading roles from Schick, Jella Haase and Max von der Groeben.
 In 2022 he appears in Dylan Moran sit-com for the BBC Stuck.